Skellers21/Wallet/README.md

 # This is the ZCL full node for Windows

+The zclassicd.exe is the file that you need to download and run - this will start a full ZClassic node.

 Things you need in addition to this are a Zclassic directory - this will be created for you when you first run the exe and is located at c:\users\\%username%\AppData\Roaming\Zclassic.

+A zclassic.conf file - here one to get you started (needs uploaded) - this should be placed in the Zclassic directory mentioned in the previous paragraph

 A ZcashParams directory, located at c:\users\\%username%\AppData\Roaming\Zclassic, with the Sprout proving and verifying keys - a one time download - if you already have these then no need to download again but make sure they're copied into the stated folder

 The blockchain which can be downloaded from here...(to be uploaded still)